-Tommy “Tiny” Lister, the giant of an actor who usually played mean/bad guy roles, and best known for his characters in “Friday” and “The Fifth Element” died Thursday, his manager Cindy Cowan confirmed.
+Tommy “Tiny” Lister, the giant of an actor who usually played mean/bad guy roles, and best known for his characters in “Friday” and “The Fifth Element” passed away December 10, his manager Cindy Cowan confirmed.

 Deputies were initially called to the actor’s home for a welfare check after associates of Lister said they had not heard from him since the night before.